SPSC and MPMC Queues

 // 超时

-}Selection advice: if your scenario is strictly SPSC, a hand-written ring buffer is the fastest, and moodycamel is somewhat overkill; if it's MPSC or MPMC with high performance requirements, go straight to moodycamel and don't reinvent the wheel; if you need a blocking queue that supports shutdown and timeouts, use the BoundedQueue or moodycamel::BlockingConcurrentQueue we wrote in the previous article.
+}Selection advice: If your scenario is strict SPSC, a handwritten ring buffer is fastest, and moodycamel is a bit overkill; if it's MPSC or MPMC with high performance requirements, go straight to moodycamel, don't reinvent the wheel; if you need a blocking queue that can be closed and supports timeouts, use the BoundedQueue or moodycamel::BlockingConcurrentQueue we wrote in the previous article.

 Exercises

 Reading without practicing is pointless.
 The following three exercises range from easy to hard, covering the core knowledge points of this article.
-We recommend completing at least Exercise 1 and Exercise 2—they don't take much time, but they will help you build an intuitive feel for "just how important cache line padding is" and "just how large the overhead of locks is."
+I suggest you complete at least Exercise 1 and Exercise 2—they don't take too much time, but they help you establish an intuitive feel for "how important cache line padding really is" and "how big the overhead of locks really is."

-Exercise 1: Implement and Benchmark an SPSC Ring Buffer
+Exercise 1: Implement and Benchmark SPSC Ring Buffer

 The goal of this exercise is to let you personally verify the actual effect of every optimization mentioned in this article.
-First, use the complete SPSCQueue code provided in this article, compile and run it, and confirm basic correctness (being able to finish 10,000,000 push + pop operations without crashing counts as correct).
-Then, try the following variations separately and record the throughput: increase the queue capacity to 4096 and observe the throughput change, then decrease it to 16 and observe the change—think about how capacity affects performance.
-Next, remove the alignas(64) and re-benchmark; you will most likely see a performance drop—this is the power of false sharing.
-Finally, change all memory_order_acquire/release to memory_order_seq_cst and observe the performance difference—on x86 the difference might be small (x86's acquire/release is almost as heavy as seq_cst), but on ARM it might be more pronounced.
+First, use the complete SPSCQueue code provided in this article, compile and run, and confirm basic correctness (running 10,000,000 push + pop operations without crashing counts as correct).
+Then, try the following changes respectively and record throughput: increase queue capacity to 4096, observe throughput change, then decrease to 16, observe change—think about how capacity affects performance.
+Next, remove alignas(64) and re-benchmark; you will most likely see a performance drop—this is the power of false sharing.
+Finally, change all memory_order_acquire/release to memory_order_seq_cst and observe the performance difference—on x86 the difference might be small (x86's acquire/release is almost as heavy as seq_cst), but on ARM it might be more obvious.

 Exercise 2: SPSC vs Mutex Queue Comparison

-This exercise helps you build a performance intuition for "locks vs. lock-free."
-Use std::mutex + std::queue<int> to implement a simple thread-safe queue, then use this article's benchmark framework to compare the performance of the SPSC ring buffer and the mutex queue under three configurations: 1p1c, 2p2c, and 4p4c.
-If you have the energy, try recording the number of CAS retries and mutex wait times, and analyze where the bottleneck lies—you will find that from 1p1c to 4p4c, the mutex performance degradation curve is extremely steep.
+This exercise helps you establish a performance intuition for "lock vs lock-free."
+Implement a simple thread-safe queue using std::mutex + std::queue<int>, then use this article's benchmark framework to compare the performance of the SPSC ring buffer and the mutex queue under 1p1c, 2p2c, and 4p4c configurations.
+If you have energy, you can try recording CAS retry counts and mutex wait times to analyze where the bottleneck is—you will find that from 1p1c to 4p4c, the performance decay curve of mutex is very steep.

-Exercise 3: Observing the CAS Overhead of MPMC Queues
+Exercise 3: Observe CAS Overhead of MPMC Queue

-💡 The complete example code is available at Tutorial_AwesomeModernCPP, visit
+💡 Complete example code is in Tutorial_AwesomeModernCPP, visit

 code/volumn_codes/vol5/ch04-concurrent-data-structures/.